-Area 7 will market customized training and incumbent training as a career pathway in the development of sector strategies.
-Over the next four years manufacturing is expected to experience a resurgence in our state and in Area 7 there are many workers who will be able to realize self-sufficient wages.
+The GOWB will market customized training and incumbent training as a career pathway in the development of sector strategies in manufacturing, health and construction.

-Through Area 7's relationships as described above with JobsOhio and the Chambers, regional jobs opportunities are known long before they become a reality allowing strategic relationship building with business.
-Area 7 staff and OMJ CENTER Directors serve as intermediaries forming a team with JobsOhio
+Through GOWB's relationships as described above with JobsOhio and the Chambers, regional jobs opportunities are known long before they become a reality allowing strategic relationship building with business.
+GOWB staff and OMJ Center Directors serve as intermediaries to business and trade organizations as well as to local economic development agencies.

-In addition to the above, Area 7 may choose to implement any or all of the allowable WIOA Business Services listed in the statute and 20 CFR 678.435.
+In addition to the above, GOWB may choose to implement any or all of the allowable WIOA Business Services listed in the statute and 20 CFR 678.435.

-Business Services Labor exchange activities and labor Customized business services to employers or employer associations market information provided by ODJFS Establishing relationships with large and In employer as Recruitment screening and referral small employers and their intermediaries partnership of participants to employers With On employment-related issues Develop, convene, or implement industry ODJFS Recruitment events including or sector partnerships Staff targeted job fairs Customized labor market information for employers, sectors, industries or clusters Business in WDB termediaries working with the Local Using economic development, philanthropic, and other public and private resources as determined appropriate by the Local WDB and in cooperation with the State.
-Developing I Regional skills alliances Partnering on the creation of industry skill panels Creating sec toral skills partnerships Developing strategies involving industry partnerships assistance in the development of a oprenticeship program Developing and delivering innovative Developing e effective initiatives for meeting the strategies for career pathways, skills upgrading, skill standard development workforce ne eeds of employers and workers and certification for recognized postsecondary credentials Assistance managing reductions in force in coordination with rapid response Early identifi cation of firms at risk of layoffs Marketing of business services to employers
+Business Services Labor exchange activities and labor market information provided by ODJFS Customized business services to employers or employer associations Establishing relationships with large and small employers and their intermediaries In partnership Recruitment screening and referral of participants to employers Develop, convene, or implement industry or sector partnerships With ODJFS Staff Recruitment and outreach events including targeted job fairs Customized labor market information for employers, sectors, industries or clusters rmediaries working with the GOWB & de associations Using economic development, philanthropic, and other public and private resources as determined appropriate by the GOWB and in cooperation with the State.
+Developing Regional skills alliances Partnering on the creation of industry skill panels Creating sectoral skills partnerships Developing strategies involving industry partnerships Customized assistance in the development of a registered apprenticeship program Developing and delivering innovative strategies for career pathways, skills upgrading, skill standard development and certification for recognized postsecondary credentials Developing effective initiatives for meeting the workforce needs of employers and workers Assistance managing reductions in force in coordination with rapid response Early identification ation of firms at risk of layoffs

+Marketing of business services to employers